gabrielbazan/lycheepy/README.md

 ### Discovering Automatically Published Products

-You finally configured your repository and executed your chain, and want to access to the automatically published products.
+So, you (finally!) configured your repositories, your processes, some chains, and began executing some chains.
+Now, you want to access the automatically published products on the resistered repositories.

 Whatever is your repository, products are published using a naming convention, so you can quickly identify them:
 ```
 {Chain Identifier}:{Execution ID}:{Process Identifier}:{Output Identifier}
 ```

-In our case, the _GeoServer_ instance we use includes the [CSW Plugin](http://docs.geoserver.org/latest/en/user/services/csw/index.html), so all the rasters we publish on it will be automatically added to the _CSW_ catalog, allowing us to use its _GetRecords_ operation to filter and retrieve the products metadata.
+#### The GeoServer Example

+If you're using a _GeoServer_ instance, you could install the [CSW Plugin](http://docs.geoserver.org/latest/en/user/services/csw/index.html) to it.
+This exposes a new _OGC_ service: The _Catalog Service for the Web_ (_CSW_).
+This catalog is filled automatically as you publish data into the repository.

-Making use of the naming convention, we can request different things:
+So, making use of the _CSW_ catalog, its _GetRecords_ operation, and the previously explained naming convention, we can request things like:
- * All the products, just without using any filter.
+ * All the products, by simply not specifying any filter.
  * All the products of a chain, using only the chain identifier.
  * All the products of a chain execution, using only the Execution ID.
  * All the products of a process, using only the process identifier.